TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-assets-quotas.md

 # Manage Assets quotas

-There is a limit of 1,000,000 Assets per Azure Media Services account.
+There is a default (soft) limit of 1,000,000 Assets per Azure Media Services account.
+You can open a support ticket to increase this quota.
+Make sure to include detailed information in the request on the desired quota changes, use-case scenarios, and regions required.

 ## **Recommended Documents**